Building insulation

-Thermal insulation
+Insulation

 The definition of thermal insulation

 Thermal insulation usually refers to the use of appropriate insulation materials and design adaptations for buildings to slow the transfer of heat through the enclosure to reduce heat loss and gain.
 The transfer of heat is caused by the temperature difference between indoors and outdoors.
 Heat may be transferred either by conduction, convection, or radiation.
 The rate of transmission is closely related to the propagating medium.
 Heat is lost or gained by transmission through the ceilings, walls, floors, windows, and doors.
 This heat reduction and acquisition are usually unwelcome.
 It not only increases the load on the HVAC system resulting in more energy wastes but also reduces the thermal comfort of people in the building.
 Thermal insulation in buildings is an important factor in achieving thermal comfort for its occupants.
 Insulation reduces unwanted heat loss or gain and can decrease the energy demands of heating and cooling systems.
 It does not necessarily deal with issues of adequate ventilation and may or may not affect the level of sound insulation.
-In a narrow sense, insulation can just refer to the insulation materials employed to slow heat loss, such as: cellulose, glass wool, rock wool, polystyrene, urethane foam, vermiculite, perlite, wood fiber, plant fiber (cannabis, flax, cotton, cork, etc.), recycled cotton denim, plant straw, animal fiber (sheep's wool), cement, and earth or soil, reflective insulation (also known as radiant barrier) but it can also involve a range of designs and techniques to address the main modes of heat transfer - conduction, radiation, and convection materials.
+In a narrow sense, insulation can just refer to the insulation materials employed to slow heat loss, such as: cellulose, glass wool, rock wool, polystyrene, polyurethane foam, vermiculite, perlite, wood fiber, plant fiber (cannabis, flax, cotton, cork, etc.), recycled cotton denim, straw, animal fiber (sheep's wool), cement, and earth or soil, reflective insulation (also known as a radiant barrier) but it can also involve a range of designs and techniques to address the main modes of heat transfer - conduction, radiation, and convection materials.

 Most of the materials in the above list only retain a large amount of air or other gases between the molecules of the material.
 The gas conducts heat much less than the solids.
 These materials can form gas cavities, which can be used to insulate heat with low heat transfer efficiency.
 This situation also occurs in the fur of animals and birds feathers, animal hair can employ the low thermal conductivity of small pockets of gas, so as to achieve the purpose of reducing heat loss.

 The effectiveness of reflective insulation (radiant barrier) is commonly evaluated by the reflectivity (emittance) of the surface with airspace facing to the heat source.